 When choosing a telescope, bear in mind your personal circumstances.
 Apartment-dwellers might go for something light and portable such as a small refractor or Meade’s ETX range.
 If you have a big garden and can leave your telescope outside permanently, you could go for a large reflecting telescope.

-For more extensive, excellent advice, read this article by Robin Scagell, a leading amateur astronomer in the UK and vice-president of the Society for Popular Astronomy.
+For more extensive, excellent advice, which can help you learn more on how to choose a telescope, read this article by Robin Scagell, a leading amateur astronomer in the UK and vice-president of the Society for Popular Astronomy.
 He has written a classic book, Stargazing With A Telescope, that is a mine of information and comes highly recommended.
-You can buy it by clicking the links to one of our Amazon-partnered stores above.